 Jean-Marc and I are finally telling the story of why we packed up and left our beloved vineyard.
-Our co-authored memoir is titled The Lost Gardens and the first chapter is online now.
+Our memoir is titled The Lost Gardens and the first part is online now.
 This book-in-progress can be purchased via the link at the end of this post.
-Thank you and please wish us bonne chance.

 THE LOST GARDENS: a memoir by Jean-Marc and Kristi Espinasse